 Magician's acts are judged on the following criteria:

 Showmanship / Presentation

-There are many different types of magic, let's look at competition categories.
+There are many different types of magic, let's.
+Let's look at competition categories.

 What categories do magicians compete in?

-There are eight categories divided into two contests, stage magic and close-up magic.
-Magicians can only enter one category within each contest.
+Eight categories are divided into two contests, stage magic and close-up magic.
+Magicians can only enter one type within each contest.